 field.
-(1.)
-An area in a record or panel used to contain a particular category of data.
-(2.)
-The smallest identifiable component of a record.
+(1) An area in a record or panel used to contain a particular category of data.
+(2) The smallest identifiable component of a record.
 An individually addressable subdivision of a record containing a specific portion of the data in the record.
 For example, a record of data about an employee might be subdivided into fields containing the employee's name, identification number, and salary.
-(3.)
-An area in a presentation space into which the program accepts input.
-(4.)
-In the INed editor, an area in a structured file defined in the form used to enter and display data.
-Fields are defined using either text data paths or tree data paths.
-(5.)
-In video, a field is one-half of a frame.
+(3) An area in a presentation space into which the program accepts input.
+(4) In video, a field is one-half of a frame.
 Fields are drawn 60 times per second.
 See also structured field.